mehulmshah/financebot/README.md

 # financebot
-Creating a chatbot for an ML coding challenge.
+This is a financial advising chatbot.
 This system will be able to interact w/ a user about their basic finance questions.

 ## Categories
 * Check Balance (e.g., "How much do I have saved up in my account ending in